 How do I get rid of an air bubble in the syringe?

-If you notice an air bubble in the syringe:
+Here is what to do if you notice an air bubble in the syringe.

 - Hold the syringe so the needle points up.

 - Tap the barrel a few times to move the air bubble to the top.

 - Slide the plunger enough to push the air out before you give the shot.